sairamrebbapragada/sairamrebbapragada.github.io/index.md

 I enjoy playing badminton, volleyball, table tennis, and carroms in my free time.
 Cooking is also one of my favorite pastimes.
 Additionally, I have a talent for whistling songs and playing the cajon.

 ## News
+- **[Feb.
+2024]** Participating in Google Research Week 2024
+- **[Jan.
+2024]** Happy to share that our paper on Drone-to-Drone Detection using Vision Transformer Networks is accepted for presentation at ICRA 2024.
 - **[Mar.
 2023]** Our work titled 'Do Models see Corruption as we see?
 An Item Response Theory based study in Computer Vision' is accepted in [PML4DC](https://pml4dc.github.io/iclr2023/) at ICLR 2023.
 - **[Jan.
 2023]** Attending [Google Research Week'23](https://sites.google.com/view/researchweek2023/home) provided an incredible opportunity to meet and learn from some of the most brilliant minds in the field.
 - **[Dec.
 2022]** As a student volunteer for the esteemed ACML'22 conference, I had the privilege of interacting with an incredibly talented group of individuals from all around the world.